 In winter, inversions build up in this pit.
 Normally temperature decreases with height.
 However, when an inversion forms it increases with height.
 This means it is colder on the bottom of the pit than at the top or aloft.
 The problem is that the work is done on the bottom of the pit and the inversion keeps the emissions from the heavy equipment in the pit, and may affect air quality in the pit.
 Inversions namely suppress the exchange and mixing of air with the air aloft.
 If you look at the piece of equipment from about 100 years ago (on the photo), you can imagine that now the machinery is even bigger and heavier and needs more power to be moved.

 Coming back to the “everyone” is a miner concept, I mined my closet.
-I found that this brown Hawaiian blouse’s flowers match well the pink of the skirt and that the blouse and skirt together make a nice outfit to go out for dancing.
+I found that this brown Hawaiian blouse’s flowers match well the pink of the skater skirt and that the blouse and skirt together make a nice outfit to go out for a salsa dance party.
 Furthermore, brown and pink together have a nice fresh soft vibe.
 The leopard pattern of the bag is sort of a neutral and picks up the brown again.
 The pink on the shoes repeats the darker pink of the flowers in the blouse.

 Do you like pink and brown together?
-When will you mine your closet for a new outfit? send me an email.
+Would you wear a skater dress to a party?
+Do you mine your closet for a new outfit?